Tacata': Charts

 Originally released in Italy on 5 January 2012, it became a hit in Italy, and in many dance venues all over Europe.
-The song reached #4 on the Italian Singles Chart and #1 on the Danish Singles Chart for three consecutive weeks in April and May 2012.
+The song reached number 4 on the Italian Singles Chart and number one on the Danish Singles Chart for three consecutive weeks in April and May 2012.

 In France for the initial three weeks, two versions were in the French SNEP charts.
 On 21 April 2012, the two versions appeared at #98 and #134 simultaneously in first week of release.
-On chart dated 28 April they both appeared at #50 and #65 and for chart dated 5 May 2012 at #33 and #42 simultaneously.
-But SNEP coupled both listing into one for chart dated 12 May 2012, with the single rising to #6 in the French chart.
+On chart dated 28 April they both appeared at numbers 50 and 65 and for chart dated 5 May 2012 at numbers 33 and 42 simultaneously.
+But SNEP coupled both listing into one for chart dated 12 May 2012, with the single rising to number 6 in the French chart.